 Exception to the exception: people in active use

 Exception:

-ADA protections do not apply if an individual is in active use or if they pose a danger to others.
+ADA protections do not apply if an individual is in active use or if they pose a danger to others entitled to such services."
+There is little evidence that the "covered entity" acted to deny Mr.